 - It can be helpful in driving competition between your company and a rival company… this is NOT your company.

 - Creating Collaboration falls on the shoulders of the Department Manager or Vice President or the Managerial-Leaders who are accountable for the systemic operations of the company.
 They must look at the company as a whole and, develop plans & actions & delegate to ensure that the company, as a whole, is moving towards its goals.

 We are social creatures, so distinctions that are as arbitrary as heads versus tails, red shirts versus blue shirts […] can matter to us, but only when we see that others take them seriously.
 It’s not quite right, then, to say that we form groups solely on the basis of something as arbitrary as a coin toss.
 It’s not the toss per se but the fact that the toss is done in a social situation where the outcome clearly matters to people…

 We start off prepared to make distinctions, but it’s our environment that tells us precisely how to do so. – ‘Just Babies’

-If you create an environment that reinforces a larger in-group, and your manager is ‘Big Enough’ to develop systems that reinforce shared collaboration … togetherness will matter and people will continue to collaborate.
+If you create an environment that reinforces a more significant in-group, and your manager is ‘Big Enough’ to develop systems that reinforce shared collaboration … togetherness will matter, and people will continue to collaborate.